gitter-badger/amplifier-1/README.md

 # Amplifier

-Your ASPNET MVC template with steroids!
+Your ASP.NET Core template with steroids!
 Increase you development speed focusing just in the core of your application.
-Amplifier is an ASPNET MVC template designed for small and medium-sized modern applications.
+Amplifier is an ASP.NET Core template designed for small and medium-sized modern applications.

 ## Features Planned